Skip to main content

 Safer Internet Day promotes a safer and more responsible use of online technology by children and young people around the world.

-Over the years, Safer Internet Day (SID) has become a landmark event in the online safety calendar.
-It started in 2004 under the first safer internet action plan, as an initiative of the EU-funded SafeBorders project.
+Over the years, Safer Internet Day has become a landmark event in the online safety calendar.
+This Commission’s initiative started in 2004 under the first safer internet action plan, as an initiative of the EU-funded SafeBorders project.
 It was then taken up by Insafe, the network of Safer Internet Centres.
-Now, Safer Internet Day has grown beyond its traditional geographic zone and is celebrated in around 200 countries and territories across all continents, and reaches millions of people worldwide.
+Now, Safer Internet Day has grown beyond its traditional geographic zone and is celebrated in around 190 countries and territories across all continents, reaching millions of people worldwide.

-Each year SID calls for action from the many players involved in providing a safer and better digital environment for young users, including:
+Each year, Safer Internet Day calls for action from the many players involved in providing a safer and better digital environment for young users, including:

 • decision makers at EU, national and international levels